DOES ALIGNMENT REALLY MATTER?

 Frequency Needed

 Regular alignment checks are crucial for maintaining optimal vehicle performance.
-As a general guideline, experts recommend getting your car’s alignment checked every 6,000 miles or every six months, whichever comes first.
+As a general guideline, repairmen recommend getting your car’s alignment checked every 6,000 miles or every six months, whichever comes first.
 However, certain factors such as hitting potholes, curbs, or other obstacles may necessitate more frequent alignments.

 Factors like rough roads, driving over potholes frequently, or even minor fender benders can throw off your car’s alignment.
 If you notice any signs of misalignment such as uneven tire wear or steering pulling to one side, it’s essential to schedule an alignment check promptly.
 If you often drive on poorly maintained roads or participate in off-road activities, you may need more frequent alignments to ensure optimal handling and tire wear.